New trade theory: Trade in intermediate products

 A new conspicuous phenomenon in the recent world trade is the rise of trade in intermediate goods and services.
-A study of OECD has found that "intermediate inputs represent 56% of goods trade and 73% of services trade."
+A study of the Organization for Economic Cooperation and Development (OECD) has found that "intermediate inputs represent 56% of goods trade and 73% of services trade."
 This is a result of fragmentation of production and the increasing importance of outsourcing, which were in turn a result of rapid decrease of trade costs (including transportation costs, transaction costs and tariffs) and revolutionary development of information and communications technologies.
-Trade in intermediate products are related to many phenomena such as offshoring, vertical specialization, global sourcing, the Second Unbundling, trade in value added, trade in tasks, global supply chains, global value chains, global optimal procurement.
+Trade in intermediate products are related to many phenomena such as offshoring, vertical specialization, global sourcing, the Second Unbundling, trade in value added, trade in tasks, global supply chains, global value chains, and global optimal procurement.
 In short it is one of motive powers of internationalization and globalization.

-Traditional trade theories including Heckscher-Ohlin-Samuelson theory and the new trade theory à la Krugman exclude trade of intermediates products by assumption and cannot explain fragmentation of production across countries.
+Traditional trade theories including Heckscher–Ohlin–Samuelson theory and the new trade theory à la Krugman exclude trade of intermediates products by assumption and cannot explain fragmentation of production across countries.
 Fragmentation was first studied by Ronald Jones and Henryk Kierzowski (1990).
 They explained the fragmentation by the decrease of service link costs.
 Yoshinori Shiozawa (2017, Section 13) presented a new explanation by the decrease of trade costs.
 The service link explains how fragmentation occurs but does not explain how a pattern of specialization emerges.
 Trade cost explanation is naturally incorporated in Shiozawa's theory of international trade and can be used in the account of global value chain emergence, because it is a general framework which permits trade of intermediate goods and services.

 Theoretical foundations

 New trade theory and "new" new trade theory (NNTT) need their own trade theory.
 New trade theories are often based on assumptions such as monopolistic competition and increasing returns to scale.
 One of the typical explanations, given by Paul Krugman, depends on the assumption that all firms are symmetrical, meaning that they all have the same production coefficients.
 This is too strict as an assumption and deprived general applicability of Krugman's explanation.
-Shiozawa, based on much more general model, succeeded in giving a new explanation on why the traded volume increases for intermediates goods when the transport cost decreases.
+Shiozawa, based on a much more general model, succeeded in giving a new explanation on why the traded volume increases for intermediates goods when the transport cost decreases.

-"New" new trade theory (NNTT) also needs new theoretical foundation.
-Melitz and his followers concentrate on empirical aspects and pay little interest on theoretical aspects of NNTT.
+"New" new trade theory (NNTT) also needs a new theoretical foundation.
+Melitz and his followers concentrate on empirical aspects and pay little interest to theoretical aspects of NNTT.
 Shiozawa's new construction, or Ricardo-Sraffa trade theory, enables Ricardian trade theory to include choice of techniques.
 Thus the theory can treat a situation where there are many firms with different production processes.
 Based on this new theory, Fujimoto and Shiozawa analyze how different production sites, either of competing firms or of the same firms locating in the different countries, compete.